Confidence Starts with You

 Updated: 5 days ago

 A golfer hits driver over and over on the practice tee prior to her round.
 “I’ve got to hit this so I have some confidence,” she says.
-A basketball panics after missing short shots, reaching for another ball before the first one hits the floor, so he can, “build some confidence” before playing.
+A basketball player panics after missing several short shots, reaching for another ball before the first one hits the floor, so he can, “build some confidence” before playing.
 Other players won’t use a particular technique because “I’m just not confident in that move.”

 What’s going on here?
 Most people would agree that no other factor impacts performance more than confidence.
 By understanding where confidence comes from and how to build it, we can play a better game.

 The players are in the examples above fall into the belief that confidence comes from past performance.
 There is definitely some truth to that, but there are some problems with that belief that cause the cycle to break down.

 Do I have to be confident to be successful?

 How can I be successful if I don’t have confidence?

 If I’m not successful and I lose my confidence, how can I be successful again?